MaterializeInc/materialize/doc/user/content/integrations/sql-clients.md

 ### `psql`

 {{< warning >}}
-Not all features of `psql` are supported by Materialize yet, including some backslash meta-commands {{% gh 9721 %}}.
+Not all features of `psql` are supported by Materialize yet, including some backslash meta-commands.
 {{< /warning >}}

 {{< tabs >}}